RiverLikesMath/academic-starter-blog/content/authors/admin/_index.md

 #- Visitors
 ---

+River Likes Math is a tutoring service specializing in math, sicence and programming.
+Our tutor is me, River Espinosa!
 For 15 years, I've been helping students of every background unlock their potential.
-My specialties are math, science, and programming, but I also help with reading, writing, and study skills.

 I tutor in person in Santa Rosa, California, and offer remote tutoring to students around the US and internationally.
 I help individual students, but also teach group lessons and help with distance learning and pod learning.
 I can work with: